Human Trafficking Intervention Court (HTIC)

 - Case management

-- Department staffs also conduct trainings and informative education sessions to professionals and community members regarding human trafficking and commercial sexual exploitation.
+- Trainings and education sessions for professionals and community members regarding human trafficking and commercial sexual exploitation.